Ignia/Style-Guide/README.md

 ## General Principles
 - Be consistent
+- Do not be afraid of whitespace; it greatly encourages readability
 - Leverage well-established conventions; break with convention only with good rationale

 ## Common Rules